Skip to main content

 6. Global Connectivity: Technology can help connect diverse cultures and foster cross-cultural understanding, promoting peace and collaboration on a global scale.

-7. **Social Engagement:** Platforms and tools that encourage positive interactions and meaningful connections can contribute to mental well-being and community building.
+7. Social Engagement(vulnerable): Platforms and tools that encourage positive interactions and meaningful connections can contribute to mental well-being and community building but not in addiction.

 8. Accountability: Tech companies and creators should be accountable for the effects of their products on society.
 This includes addressing misinformation, hate speech, and other negative consequences.